Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/slide-down-menu-on-scroll.md

 }
 ```

-We give the navbar a `position: fixed` so it will stay on the top; But start from a negative 50 pixels.
+We give the navbar a `position: fixed` to stay on the top but start from a negative 50 pixels.
 This will make it hidden at first.
 The animation will happen because of `transition: top 0.3s;`.

 Then we style the links inside, but nothing fancy going on there.

 ## JavaScript magic

-As for the true magic, that comes down to `JavaScript`.
+As for the actual magic, that comes down to `JavaScript`.

 ```js
 const navbar = document.getElementById('navbar');